-In considering this request I would ask you to consider your duty to ensure the exclusion has been used as a last resort, and therefore not to jeopardise a process that may act as a beneficial alternative.
+In considering this request I would ask you to consider your duty to ensure the permanent exclusion has been used as a last resort, and therefore not to jeopardise a process that may act as a beneficial alternative.

 I’d therefore be grateful if you could confirm that the hearing will be adjourned.